Works Register Home Log In Authors

 Grasp that desire arises from clinging to joy.

 Know that desire arises from seeking to prolong a pleasant feeling or resume an interrupted pleasant feeling.
-Therefore it is nothing more than the result of clinging to a joyful and pleasant state.
+Therefore, it is nothing more than the result of clinging to a joyful and pleasant state.
 Intelligent beings know that a pleasant feeling born of contact with impermanent phenomena is misleading and unreliable.
-Thus they do not cling to the pleasant feeling, seeing it as a mirage, a dew drop on a blade of grass, a thawing dream.
-Nonetheless people who are drunk, not seeing the risk of clinging, behave like a person who, instead of getting out of the pit on the rope lowered there, would have started to swing on it like on a swing.
+Thus, they do not cling to the pleasant feeling, seeing it as a mirage, a dew drop on a blade of grass, a thawing dream.
+Nevertheless, drunk people who do not see the risk of clinging act like a person who, instead of getting out of the pit on the rope lowered down there, would start to swing on it like on a swing.

 Grasp that clinging to joy arises from disregard for peace.

-Know that disregard for the peace that is inherently present in the heart of every being results in clinging to joy.
-Disregard for the permanently present self-awareness of the mind results in clinging to the activity of the senses.
+Know that disregard for the peace that is inherently present in the heart of every being causes clinging to joy.
+Disregard for the permanently present self-awareness of the mind causes clinging to the activity of the senses.
 The wise value plain peace more than any other feeling and draw higher knowledge from it like from a well.
-However, those who are obsessed with the activity of the senses are like a person who, instead of getting out of the pit on the rope lowered there, would have meticulously inspected its external appearance — how pretty and expensive it is, and whether he who is sitting in the pit would regret by getting out of it on that rope.
+However, those who are obsessed with the activity of the senses are like a person who would, instead of getting out of the pit on the rope lowered down there, meticulously inspect its external appearance — how pretty and expensive it is, and whether he who is sitting in the pit would regret by getting out of it on that rope.

 These instructions help maintain the good direction of the mind.
-Engaging in everyday activity, ask yourself, “Do I experience, being engaged in this activity of the senses, feelings like of the person who is getting out of the pit on the rope?
+Engaging in everyday activity, ask yourself, “Do I, while being engaged in this activity of the senses, experience feelings like of the person who is getting out of the pit on the rope?
 Do I recognize right activity and right relaxation as a life-saving rope on which I rise from the earthly pit-like world to the heavens?
 Once you sense the presence of the good direction of the mind, do not tense up, simply observe whether this good direction grows weaker or recedes.
-When it grows weaker or recedes, investigate: which of the six darkened emotions disrupts the good direction of the mind?
-Having discovered the emotion, keep in mind: all six kinds of darkened emotions arise from delusion and a wrong attitude towards one's activities.
+When it grows weaker or recedes, investigate: which of the six obscuring emotions is interrupting the good direction of the mind?
+Having discovered the emotion, bear in mind: all six kinds of obscuring emotions arise from delusion and a wrong attitude towards one's activities.
 Here there needs to be diligence in addressing delusions and establishing the good direction of the mind.